-I recently took an informal poll of some people who love saving money and asked them to tell me their favorite ways to save.
+I recently took an informal poll of some people who love saving money and asked them to tell me some of their money saving tips.
 It was interesting to hear what they all said.
 Some people focused on some big all-encompassing ways to save, while others focused on saving in one particular way.
 Regardless, it was fun to see what other people do to cut their costs and save money.
 Maybe you’ll be inspired too!

 1. Cut coupons like it’s my job.